-Discernment is a significant challenge for many folks and this is an important part of learning to walk in the Spirit and to learn to walk by faith.
-Discerning an action to be taken or not taken, a choice to be made or a direction to head when the way is not necessarily clear.
+Discernment is a significant challenge for many folks and this is an important part of learning to walk in the Spirit and to walk by faith.
+Discernment is the process of determining an action to be taken or not taken, a choice to be made or a direction to head when the way is not necessarily clear.
 For our general purpose, we have two fairly common strategies.
-In a real sense, while the goal of discernment is the same in each strategy, they take to polar opposite approaches.
+While the goal of discernment is the same in each strategy, they take to polar opposite approaches.

 The first is the idea that we don’t do anything until God expressly tells us to, and the second is to barge ahead with what we think we want to do and hope it is the will of God.
 Both positions have aspects of health and truth, but like most things in life, it’s not so black and white.

 Many people are convinced that we are not to do a thing unless specifically led to do so by God.
-I know people who grocery shop like this, decide what to wear and what they are going to do that day.
-If Jesus doesn’t expressly tell them so... they simple don’t do anything.
-I appreciate this because at the heart of it is really a desire for intimacy with God.
+I know people who grocery shop, decide what to wear and what they are going to do that day only if they feel God expressly tells them to.
+If Jesus doesn’t expressly tell them so... they simply don’t do anything.
+I appreciate the heart of this because it is really a desire for intimacy with God.
 The desire to be so surrendered that they do nothing unless the Father expressly tells them to do so.
 After all, isn’t that what Jesus did?
 Well, perhaps not exactly.
 Sometimes this bit of scripture can be taken in a way it was not intended.
 While it is absolutely true that Jesus did only what He saw the Father saying and doing, it wasn’t as if Jesus had to be told specifically everything He was to do.
 As we grow and mature in our relationship with God we learn what God likes and doesn’t like.
-We know He doesn’t like it when we steal for example but we do not need to be told not to steal over and over.
+We know He doesn’t like it when we steal but we do not need to be told not to steal over and over.
 In the Kingdom, we are called to be people of love and therefore we walk in such a way that is loving - so don’t steal, don’t lie, cheat, covet, etc. So we are free to walk in the freedom of love and allow love to direct our coming and going.

-We ought at all times to wait for the enlightenment that comes from above before we speak; for there is nothing so destitute as a soul philosophising about God, when it is without Him. - Hesychios, the Priest
+We ought at all times to wait for the enlightenment that comes from above before we speak; for there is nothing so destitute as a soul philosophizing about God when it is without Him. - Hesychios, the Priest

 Full Steam Ahead